Climate change development plan document (DPD): first scoping document published for consultation and public requested to give their views

 There will be further chances to comment this year before the final policies are decided and submitted to a Government planning inspector for formal examination next year.

-Public consultation on the Climate Change Development Plan Document runs from now until 26 May.
+Public consultation on the Climate Change Development Plan Document ran until 26 May.
+A further consultation on the next phase will take place later in the year.

 To give views on the Climate Change DPD or for further information go to: